sali72/my-net-worth/README-GUIDE.md

       "timestamp": "2024-11-25T10:55:57.506591"
     }
     ```

-- There is a route to get total value of all your wallets
-What this route does is to fetch all of your wallets and sum their balances, It does not rely on total-value field in the wallet model, so it can be used to fix any possible inconsistencies
+- There is a route to get the total value of all your wallets.
+What this route does is to fetch all of your wallets and sum their balances.
+It does not rely on the `total-value` field in the wallet model, so it can be used to fix any possible inconsistencies.

     example curl request:

     ```bash
     curl -X 'GET' \
       'http://127.0.0.1:8000/wallets/total-value' \
       -H 'accept: application/json' \
       -H 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJuZXd1c2VybmFtZSIsImV4cCI6MTczMzIxODY0M30.e-kYTmiWO1Ejn7feO0A-J2dlhA-bU1aFkrU6oDaDh6I'
     ```

     example response body:

     ```json
     {
       "message": "Total wallet value calculated successfully",